 Yes, we provide transport and care support if needed for home visits.

 Yes, we will try and facilitate whatever you want to do.

 As each person is different, it will depend on their own individual intervention plan, which is part of their care plan.
 We try to prevent the situation arising by supporting the person and de-escalating the situation using verbal techniques.
 We don’t physically intervene unless the service user is at risk of harming themselves or other service users.
-All staff (including maintenance and admin staff) are trained in managing actual or potential aggression so that extra support is close at hand if required.
+All staff (including maintenance and admin staff) are trained in safety interventions so that extra support is close at hand if required.

 You can come in and see your family member whenever you want to and talk to the care staff.
 We also provide regular audits, reviews and reports to assess their progress in line with the goals in their care plan.